-The travel charged to the Cooperative Agreement must be in accordance with provisions of the grant and utilized in conformance with 13 C.F.R.
-Part 130.460(g), and must be used under the same formula for travel reimbursement as provided by the host institution.
-Award funds are not available for the payment of per diem, lodging, meals or other subsistence expenses associated with local travel.
+The travel charged to the Cooperative Agreement must be in accordance with provisions of the grant and utilized in conformance with Program regulation and must be used under the same formula for travel reimbursement as provided by the host institution.
+Award funds are not available for the payment of per diem, lodging, meals or other subsistence expenses associated with local travel (50-mile radius).
 However, award funds may be used to pay transportation expenses for local travel.

 SBDCs are authorized to include a certain amount of funds in the proposal for "unanticipated" travel.
-Unanticipated travel is defined as "travel which is necessary to further SBDC objectives, but for which a complete description and/or justification could not be provided in the proposal."
+Unanticipated travel is defined as "travel, which is necessary to further SBDC objectives, but for which a complete description and/or justification could not be provided in the proposal."
 SBDCs are required to report on the out-of-state or international travel completed after the fact in the Semi-annual or Annual Report.